-- Check course days and times on the Course Timetable or log in to Penn in Touch to use the Course Search tool under the “Registration and planning” menu (both will be available online as of October 14).
+- Check course days and times on the Course Timetable or log in to Penn in Touch to use the Course Search tool under the “Registration and planning” menu.
 SP2 courses are also listed by day and time under Schedule of Classes.

 - Review the Advance Registration overview and Advance Registration screen listed under Registration Tools.

 - Follow the Advance Registration Tips (below) carefully.

 - Organize your courses in order of personal priority and choose alternates.

 - Using the Registration and planning menu in PIT, click on” Register for courses” and enter the course and section numbers to request classes.

 - Complete your requests before the system closes (note that courses must be added & submitted to the advance registration worksheet; just adding courses to a course cart in the course search & planning area does not complete registration).

 - Part-time MSW students must submit course requests by April 24th for priority registration; be sure to submit both course requests as primary.

 Students will receive class schedules the week of April 30th.
 The registration system will open again for the add/drop period that morning as well and you can begin to make any adjustments to your schedule as needed.